jdesrosiers/resourceful/README.md

 Resourceful is a simple framework designed for rapid prototyping REST/HTTP applications that are mostly CRUD operations.
 It is driven off of JSON Hyper-Schemas.
 You use Hyper-Schemas to define your resources and their relationships with each other.
 No coding other than writing Hyper-Schemas and registering new resources is required.
 You only need to worry about your API and not it's implementation.
-Good HTTP response codes and headers are managed automatically.
+Proper HTTP response codes and headers are managed automatically.

 Rapid Prototyping
 -----------------